🔷Calculate Point Cloud Convex Hull

 -

-Collision Detection Preprocessing: Using the convex hull of an object can greatly simplify calculations in collision detection.
+Collision detection preprocessing: Using the convex hull of objects can greatly simplify calculations when performing collision detection.

 -

-Feature Extraction: The volume, surface area, number of vertices, etc., of the convex hull can serve as shape features for the point cloud.
+Feature extraction: The volume, surface area, number of vertices, etc. of the convex hull can serve as shape features of the point cloud.

 -

-Accelerating Subsequent Calculations: Before operations like calculating the minimum bounding box (AABB or OBB) of a point cloud, first computing the convex hull and then performing calculations on the convex hull vertices can significantly reduce the number of points involved in the calculation, improving efficiency, because the minimum bounding box of an object is the same as the minimum bounding box of its convex hull.
+Accelerate subsequent calculations: Before calculating the minimum bounding box (AABB or OBB) of a point cloud, first calculate the convex hull, then perform calculations on the convex hull vertices, which can significantly reduce the number of points involved in calculations and improve efficiency, as the minimum bounding box of an object is the same as the minimum bounding box of its convex hull.